-When files are saved to USB they are saved in the following format: sim X.sim, where X is the memory number $0 \sim 9$ (SIM0 \sim SIM9).
+When files are saved to USB they are saved in the following format: simX.sim, where X is the memory number simX.sim, where X is the memory number $0 \sim 9$ (SIM0 \sim SIM9).
 The files are saved to USB:/gw.